 - All public high schools in California that serve students from public elementary, middle, and junior high schools in California in which at least 40 percent of the certified 2015-16 Census day enrollment met the income eligibility guidelines or were categorically eligible to receive FRPM through the NSLP.

 Schools must purchase products or services that are eligible for reimbursement, and then the vouchers for those purchases may be redeemed for cash.
-The deadline to redeem vouchers from the fourth distribution (second cy pres remainder) through the California Ed Tech K-12 Voucher Program is November 30, 2018.
+The deadline to redeem vouchers from the fifth distribution (second cy pres remainder) through the California Ed Tech K-12 Voucher Program is November 30, 2018.
 Note that all unused vouchers from earlier distributions are no longer eligible for redemption.
 Please see the Settlement Claims Administrator Education Technology K-12 Voucher Program Web page for more information.

 More information about additional funds available from remainder of the second cy pres including eligibility and amounts are available on the California Department of Education (CDE) Request for Applications Web page.